oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 This scenario extends {{figure-topo2}} by making more flexible use of the fiber network infrastructure.

 As shown in {{figure-topo3}}, this scenario considers a point-to-point optical service over a metro/regional network (e.g., up to 500 km).
-The metro/regional network contains DWDM filters, amplifiers and optical switching. ({{pluggables-operators-requirements}}, Page 4, "Point to point connection over metro/regional areas").
+The metro/regional network contains DWDM filters, amplifiers and optical switching.

 Note that there is no resilience in this scenario.
 (CHECK AS RESTORATION COULD BE A CHOICE)